Martin McCann, CEO of Trade Ledger, looks at how business banking is catching up with the digital world

 For example, KYC, AML and CTF (know your customer, anti-money laundering, and countering financing of terrorism) are all capabilities that banks spend a lot of money on, because of tightening regulations globally.
 At the moment, they’re not seen as products – they’re treated as a utility or hygiene factor; a cost of doing business.

-But we can componentise them, and the bank that specifies the best component as part of the best optimised process will do it better than everybody else.
+But we can componentise them, and the bank that specifies the best component as part of the best-composed process will do it better than everybody else.
 Or we can provide KYC/AML/CTF for an ecosystem or marketplace of partners who then sell to the banks.
 Specialist capabilities can be created by the people who do it best, and then supplied to the ecosystem.

 It’s the way the automotive industry has gone, and the way that the business banking sector is going.